JoeLan124/reactpatternDay1/solution9/task.md

 ## Build a “Form Wizard” Component using the State Reducer Pattern

 The wizard should have multiple steps (next, prev, reset).
+OK

 - Internal reducer manages state transitions.
 - Allow parent component to provide a custom reducer that, for example:
   - Prevents skipping incomplete steps.
+OK
   - Auto-saves data on next.
+OK

 ## Integrate with a Provider Context